 What's being done

-The biological monitoring began in 2007 as a pilot/demonstration project of the new watershed approach.
+Biological monitoring began in 2007 as a pilot/demonstration project of the new watershed approach.
 Since then, additional field data have been collected to aid with assessment, stressor identification, TMDL and WRAPS report development as well as strategies for restoration and protection of the water resources.
 Local sponsors for this project include CROW, NFCRWD, and the MFCRWD.
-The TMDLs were developed by Wenck Associates, Inc. and the HSPF modeling was conducted by RESPEC.
-The first ten year cycle for the North Fork Crow watershed project concluded in 2014.
+The first 10-year intensive monitoring cycle for the North Fork Crow watershed concluded in 2014.

 - Our Upper Mississippi River Large River and Basin Restoration and Protection Strategies (wq-ws4-38b)